 If you were to rank early jazz drummers purely by the historical importance of their musical associates, the relatively little-remembered Jasper Taylor comes out very highly placed indeed, having not only performed regularly but also recorded multiple sides with three of the truly legendary names in the creation years of jazz: W.C.
 Handy, Freddie Keppard and Jelly Roll Morton.
 These three geniuses could be said to have more or less invented jazz between them, though each was working independently.
 The facts which are certain concerning Taylor make for arresting reading – he had quite an exciting life.

-Jasper Taylor was born in the Texas portion of the border-crossing city of Texarkana, and was surrounded by music from a young age.
+Jasper Taylor was born in the Texas portion of the cross-border city of Texarkana, and was surrounded by music from a young age.
 He later remembered his mother playing hymns and popular songs on the piano when he was a small child, and overhearing Scott Joplin playing ragtime in the saloons on Laurell Street in 1903, when Taylor was nine; this is possible, since 35-year-old Joplin was indeed active in Texarkana at the time although we have no way of knowing whether he was playing ragtime at such an early date.
 Taylor remembered that he always felt a calling for the drums, beginning on pots and pans and graduating to snare drum in the parade band at school.
 Gaining confidence, he began to play ‘trap’ drums, accompanying pianists for local dances and playing in touring shows outside of school term times.
-In 1912, at the age of eighteen, he left Texarkana for the first time to go on the road, during which he ‘sang, danced, and played drums’ in Buffalo Bill’s Wild West show.
-Whilst it may seem slightly surprising that a Wild West revue would have any use for an African-American ragtime drummer, Buffalo Bill’s show often featured segments by ‘ethnic’ performers (Native American, Mexican and others) – perhaps the band Taylor played in was one of the most successful methods of attracting attention.
+In 1912, at the age of eighteen, he left Texarkana for the first time to go on the road, during which he ‘sang, danced, and played drums’ in the Young Buffalo Bill Wild West Show.
+Whilst it may seem slightly surprising that a Wild West revue would have any use for an African-American ragtime drummer, Buffalo Bill’s show included a brass band which played ‘for parades and side shows’; in an era before amplification, a good brass band was one of the most successful methods of attracting attention.
 In October 1912 Jasper left the Buffalo Bill company to join the Dandy Dixie Minstrels, a group of touring blackface entertainers.
 This was a useful move for Taylor as it brought not only steady work but also improvement; the trumpet player, one ‘Mr. Wilson’ of Pennsylvania, was a schooled musician who taught the enthusiastic young drummer the rudiments of musical theory and tuned-percussion.

 “In 1909, W.C.
 Handy wrote ‘Memphis Blues’, with a syncopated break in the middle […] To my mind, ‘Memphis Blues’ was the first jazz to be put on paper.” – Jasper Taylor